Definition and Examples of an Annual Exclusion Gift

-On the other hand, your spouse has made total gifts of $70,000 in 2014 that may or may not qualify as annual exclusion gifts: A total of $20,000 to Betty exceeds the $14,000 annual exclusion limit, while a total of $50,000 to you qualifies for the unlimited marital deduction.
+On the other hand, your spouse has made total gifts of $70,000 in 2022 that may or may not qualify as annual exclusion gifts: A total of $20,000 to Betty exceeds the $16,000 annual exclusion limit, while a total of $50,000 to you qualifies for the unlimited marital deduction.

-So what about the $20,000 to Betty?
-Will $6,000 of the $20,000 given to her be considered a taxable gift or not?
+What about the $20,000 to Betty?
+Will $4,000 of the $20,000 given to her be considered a taxable gift or not?
 This will depend on two factors:

-If on the other hand the gifts to Betty came from an account in your spouse's sole name, then you and your spouse will have to decide if you want to split the gift to Betty or not.
-If you agree to split Betty's gift, then the total $20,000 will qualify as an annual exclusion gift, but you and your spouse will need to report the split gift to the IRS using Form 709.
+If the gifts to Betty came from an account in your spouse's name, you and your spouse would have to decide whether you want to split Betty's gift.
+The total $20,000 will qualify as an annual exclusion gift, but you and your spouse must report the split gift to the IRS using Form 709.

 If you do not agree to split the exemption on Betty's gift with your spouse, your spouse will need to report a $4,000 taxable gift to the IRS using Form 709.

 - An annual exclusion gift falls within the limit and is tax-free.